Jesus-QC/ExiledDocs/my-website/docs/Installation/Automatic/Windows.md

 Download `Exiled.Installer-Win.exe` from [here](https://github.com/Exiled-Team/EXILED/releases).

-Move it into your server directory and double click the .exe.
+Move it into your **server directory** and double click the .exe.
+- Make sure the server directory is the one where LocalAdmin.exe is found.

 #### Usage
 ```